 When you receive an offer for your course of study, it will be stated on your offer letter if your course requires ATAS.

 Courses requiring an ATAS certificate

-A full list of JACS codes which require an ATAS certificate can be found on the ATAS webpages.
+A full list of CAH3 codes which require an ATAS certificate can be found on the ATAS webpages.

 If you do require an ATAS certificate it is important that you do not make an immigration application before you have your ATAS certificate as your application will be refused.
-Remember, you must obtain an ATAS certificate before you begin your studies if you need to have immigration permissions including Tier 4 and non-Tier 4.
+Remember, you must obtain an ATAS certificate before you begin your studies if you need to have immigration permissions including all Student visa routes.

 There is no additional charge for the ATAS certificate but the application process can take up to 30 working days.
 You can find more detail about the ATAS and application on ATAS website: online application system.

-If you think your course/research may require ATAS and you have not received any information regarding the JACS code for your course please contact International Admissions office.
+If you think your course/research may require ATAS and you have not received any information regarding the CAH3 code for your course please contact International Admissions office at email@example.com.

 The application process for ATAS certificates is completely online.
 When your application is granted, you will be emailed your certificate.
 Your certificate will be valid for six months.
 If you change your course of study, university or need to apply for more time as a student, you will need to apply for ATAS again.

 Further information can be found on the UK Government website.